Skip to main content

 The calculation of the average of the signs, indices or modules is determined:

-1. In the modules “salaried personnel” and “non-salaried personnel” based on the hours worked.
+1. In the modules “salaried personnel” and “non-salaried personnel” depending on the hours worked.

-2. In the modules “distance traveled” and “electrical energy consumption ” the kilometers traveled or the kilowatts/hour consumed will be taken into account, respectively.
+2. In the “distance traveled” and “electrical energy consumption” modules the kilometers traveled or the kilowatts/hour consumed will be taken into account, respectively.

-3. In the remaining cases , depending on the days of effective employment, use or installation, taking into account that they include the normal days of rest and vacations, since the amounts that are set in the Order they are annual.
+3. In the remaining cases , depending on the days of actual employment, use or installation, taking into account that these include normal days of rest and vacation, since the amounts set in the Order are annual.

-4. When the calculated average does not result in an integer, it will be expressed with two decimal figures .
+4. When the calculated average does not result in a whole number, it will be expressed with two decimal places .

-Modules common to several activities : When there is partial use of a module in the activity or sector of activity, the value to be computed will be the one resulting from its proration based on its effective use.
-If it is not possible to determine this, it will be attributed equally to each of the uses of the module.
+Modules common to several activities : When there is partial use of a module in the activity or sector of activity, the value to be computed will be the result of its apportionment based on its effective use.
+If it is not possible to determine this, it will be allocated equally to each of the uses of the module.